-If you are searching for “Water Dripping From AC“, “Air Conditioner Leaking Water Inside” or “Air Conditioner Leaking Water Outside“, this post should help!
-Have you noticed water collecting around your Air conditioning unit inside or outside of your home or business, but not sure why?
-Excessive condensation from air conditioning is a sign that somethings not right.
+Is your air conditioner leaking water inside or outside your house or business?
+Excessive condensation from air conditioning is a sign you have an ac issue.
 This is a list of the top 10 reasons that your AC unit may be leaking water inside or outside of your residential or commercial property in 2018-2019.

 The first thing you should do is turn your unit off as the water can cause damages to the electrical parts, wiring and your home too.
 The second thing to do is contact a professional AC repair company to assist you because leaking water from the unit can be more confusing than expected.